likenneth/mmgnn_textvqa/README.md

 VQA problems.

 Specifications of components of this project:
++ Makefile can help deploy training in screens in one command
 + a data directory is gitignored, containing data
 + a save directory is gitignored, containing results, debug and visualization materials, in which